-A few weeks later I arrived in a little Slovenian village, Podcerkev in Loška Dolina.
-In this particular region the tradition of hunting the dormouse is still very much alive.
+A few weeks later, I arrived in a little Slovenian village, Podcerkev, in Loška Dolina.
+In this particular region, the tradition of hunting the dormouse is still very much alive.
 During the first week of October, they celebrate the beginning of the new hunting season with a big feast in the forest.
 This is called polhanje.

 My host in Podcerkev immediately invited me to join them.
-Before I realized what I was about to do, I found myself sitting a car driving up through the forest.
+Before I realized what I was about to do, I found myself sitting in a car driving up through the forest.
 The big forest at the foot of mount Snežnik, to be precise.

 Apparently, the dormouse is an animal that hibernates.
-During the summer they eat as much as they can, but when the winter is on its way, they slow down and find a nice place to take a nap.
-This is the perfect moment to catch them.
-When they’re fat and slow ánd not looking for your food.
+During the summer, they eat as much as they can, but when the winter is on its way, they slow down and find a nice place to take a nap.
+This is the perfect moment to catch them when they’re fat and slow ánd not looking for your food.

 But how do you catch them?

 Earlier that evening, the property owner placed several traps on his land.
 Some on the ground, but most of them were hidden high up in the trees.
-Every 30 minutes we walked in a small group through the forest to check those traps.
+Every 30 minutes, we walked in a small group through the forest to check those traps.
 We followed the footsteps of the dormouse.

 As simple as that.
-I have to admit that I was a bit disappointed, it didn’t feel like hunting.
-After the third round we still only had found empty traps.
+I have to admit that I was a bit disappointed; it didn’t feel like hunting.
+After the third round, we still only had found empty traps.
 I started to doubt the whole undertaking.
 Were they fooling me?

 Dormouse for Dinner

 That’s why a group of villagers spent the previous night in the forest and caught about 50 fat dormice.
-Half of those were about to be grilled, the other half were meant for the dormouse goulash.
+Half of those were about to be grilled; the other half were meant for the dormouse goulash.

 Until I started traveling to Eastern Europe, I didn’t eat any meat.
 I still don’t buy or prepare it myself, but I believe that eating is a big part of each culture.
 Sharing food and eating together is a way to get to know a country.
 That’s why I eat what is offered to me.
-I eat what the locals eat and this evening it was dormouse for dinner.
+I eat what the locals eat, and this evening it was dormouse for dinner.